 - Lemon Flavor : Zest of 2 Lemon

 - In a large bowl, cream together the butter and sugar until light and fluffy and pale in color (about 5 – 10 minutes).

 - While the machine is running, slowly pour in the beaten eggs and continue mixing until fully incorporated, another 3 minutes.
 Scrape the side of the bowl from time to time.

-- Mix together the baking powder and flour.
+- Mix together the baking powder, flour, salt and orange zest.

-- Turn the machine on low and gradually add the flour, milk and oil alternately in 2 addition (flour, milk, flour, oil) mix just incorporated.
+- Turn the machine on low and gradually add the flour, milk and oil alternately in 2 addition (flour, milk, flour, oil) mix just incorporated (about 30 seconds).
 Take care not to over mix once the flour is added or it can toughen your cake.

-- Bake at 350 F/177 C for roughly 35 to 40 minutes or until golden and the cake springs back when pressed.
+- Bake until golden brown and the cake springs back when pressed.
 Start checking at minimum time to avoid over baking.
 Turn onto a cooling rack and leave to cool completely.